yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

 }
 ```

-At last, add dependency injection of `Networking` to `ImageSearchTableViewModel` as shown below.
+At last, modify `AppDelegate` to add dependency injection of `Networking` to `ImageSearchTableViewModel` as shown below.

 **AppDelegate.swift**